sagemath/trac_to_gh/Issue 3276.md

 # Issue 3276: [with patch] more generic assumptions in calculus

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3276

 Original creator: robertwb